marle3003/mokapi/README.md

 **Mokapi** is an open-source tool that allows developers to create and test API designs before actually building them.

-Using Mokapi, you can quickly and easily test different scenarios, such as delayed or failed responses, without having to rely on a fully functional API.
+With Mokapi you can quickly and easily test various scenarios, such as delayed or failed responses without having to rely on a fully functional API.

-Mokapi will help you to improve the quality of the API and clients reduce the risk of bugs or errors in production.
+Mokapi helps you improve the quality of APIs and reduces the risk of bugs or errors in production.

 Its core feature are: